glifio/filecoin-iac/modules/eks_nodegroup/README.md

 ## Summary

 This module provides resources to create and configure EKS nodegroup.
+EC2 instances of the nodegroups can be of different types (e.g. on-demand and spot) and sizes, and it is possible to deploy application to the specific instance using a `nodeGroup` selector.

 ## Resources